The Connells: Side and solo projects

 Peele Wimberley played drums with various artists after his stint with The Connells including Parklife, Taylor Roberts, and Milagro Saints.
 After moving to Los Angeles Wimberley played keys and percussion in Lamps with John Crooke and David Burris, formerly of Jolene, Chris Phillips of Squirrel Nut Zippers, and Vicki Peterson of The Bangles.
 During his first few years in Los Angeles he wrote and cowrote incidental music for the show Last Comic Standing and for special products such as the DVD releases of the films Yes Man and Observe and Report.
 Peele has released an album under the name Silveradio which features his own songwriting and playing and is currently pursuing his electronic music interests with a project named Sleepie Digitz, as well as having played drums on upcoming releases by Apollo Heights and Ocean Carolina.

-Mike graduated from the University of North Carolina Chapel Hill with a bachelor's degree in 1981, and received his Juris Doctor (Law) degree also from UNC Chapel Hill in 1985.
+Mike graduated from the University of North Carolina Chapel Hill with a bachelor's degree in 1981, and received his Juris Doctor degree also from UNC Chapel Hill School of Law in 1985.
 He was admitted to the North Carolina Bar in 1986.
 Mike practices law at a firm in North Carolina, specializing in workers' compensation law.

 David Connell is a successful painter in the Raleigh art community.
 His works have been on display in galleries in Raleigh, New York City, and elsewhere.

 Steve Potak has played keyboards with numerous Raleigh bands, most notably the band Stream.

 John Schultz's first film, Bandwagon, was based on experiences in the early days of The Connells' career.
 Doug MacMillan has acted in almost every John Schultz film.
 He played one of the main characters in Bandwagon where he was the Zen-like band manager, Linus Tate.
 MacMillan has also performed in several other Schultz films: he had the role of the science teacher in Drive Me Crazy, briefly played a valet in Like Mike, and had a role as a Health Inspector in the recent remake of The Honeymooners.